FC Saturn Ramenskoye: Supporters

-After beginning to play in the highest Russian league, the structure of the FCSR supportive movement has been changed a lot.
-There are some different unions at the moment, both hooligans and ultras, which are united by the 46 km.
-The main enemies of Saturn fans are fans of FC Lokomotiv Moscow, FC Shinnik Yaroslavl and FC Khimki.
-There is the friendship between FCSR fans and fans of Torpedo Moscow and Spartak Moscow.
+The first union of FCSR fans – Dorf Menschen ("Village People") – was organised in January 1996.
+Because a large number of these groups became uncontrollable, it was decided to unite them.
 Many FCSR fans' nicknames are connected with the aliens' club name.
-The black and blue fans themselves mostly use the nickname gumy ("гумы") (short form of Russian "гуманоид" – "humanoid").
+The black and blue fans themselves mostly use the nickname Gumy (short form of Russian "гуманоид" – humanoid).

 Notable players

-Had international caps for their respective countries.
+Players who had international caps for their respective countries.
 Players whose name is listed in bold represented their countries while playing for Saturn.